-Page 42 of 89 NIST Measurement Science and Engineering Research Grant Programs Notice of Funding Opportunity Amendment 1 May 22, 2017 The SCO manages NIST's responsibilities assigned under the National Technology Transfer and Advancement Act (NTTAA) to coordinate federal, state, and local technical standards and conformity assessment activities, as well as coordinating with those in the private sector.
+The SCO manages NIST's responsibilities assigned under the National Technology Transfer and Advancement Act (NTTAA) to coordinate federal, state, and local technical standards and conformity assessment activities, as well as coordinating with those in the private sector.

 The SCO Grant Program provides financial assistance to support the conduct of research or a recipient's portion of collaborative research consistent with the NIST mission in the broad areas of standards-related activities, coordination activities with the private sector and with other federal agencies on standards activities and programs, and standards development and conformity assessment activities tailored to equip U.S. industry with the standards-related tools and information necessary to effectively compete in the global marketplace.
 Financial support may be provided for the development of standards-related training materials, publications, policy analysis, and research and information services.
-Financial support may also be provided for conferences, workshops, or other standards related activities meetings that are relevant to the mission of the SCO.
+Financial support may be provided for students to attend education and outreach programs, conferences, workshops, or other standardsrelated meetings that are relevant to the mission of the SCO.
+Financial support may also be provided to organizations sponsoring conferences, workshops, education and outreach programs, or other technical events that are relevant to the mission of the SCO.
+However, NIST cannot be an official sponsor or co-sponsor for any event funded through this program.
 Additional information about the SCO and SCO Programs may be obtained at http://nist.gov/director/sco/index.cfm.